-The Mason Seminar complements the Mid-Career Master of Public Administration program by exposing Mason Fellows to the ideas and strategies of leading thinkers and practitioners in economic, political, and social development.
+The Mason seminars complement the Mid-Career Master of Public Administration program by exposing Mason Fellows to the ideas and strategies of leading thinkers and practitioners in economic, political, and social development.

-The Mason Seminar begins with a three-week intensive program in June focusing on leadership, strategic management, communication, and policy decision-making.
+The Mason co-curricular program begins with an intensive program in late June/early July focusing on leadership, strategic management, communication, and policy decision-making.
 This program, the Mason Fellows Summer Seminar, lays the foundation for the Mason Fellows’ experience at the Harvard Kennedy School.

-During the academic year, the Seminar continues on a monthly basis with activities designed to enhance skills in strategic thinking, negotiation, and communication and to address the fundamental challenges of the coming century.
+During the academic year, the co-curricular program continues with seminars designed to enhance skills in strategic thinking, negotiation, and communication and to address the fundamental challenges of the coming century.

-The Seminar program includes panel discussions and guest speakers, including current Mason Fellows and invited guests.
+The seminar program includes panel discussions and guest speakers.
 The content of the program is determined by the program director and a steering committee of Mason Fellows based upon the experience and professional interests of the current class.